mikeferguson/robot_calibration/README.md

 In the case of the camera sensor, the collection of points is simply the detected positions of each corner of the checkerboard, relative to the pose of the camera reference frame.
-For the arm, it is assumed that the checkerboard is fixed relative to a virtual frame which is fixed relative to the end effector of the arm.
-Within the virtual frame, we know the position of each point of the checkerboard corners.
+For the arm, it is assumed that the checkerboard is fixed relative to a virtual ``checkerboard`` frame which is fixed relative to the end effector of the arm.
+Within the virtual frame, we know the ideal position of each point of the checkerboard corners since the checkerboard is of known size.

 The second step of calibration involves optimization of the robot parameters to minimize the errors.
 Errors are defined as the difference in the pose